 When it’s the season for parties and entertainment, we might as well consider it “dip season” too!
 This creamy spinach and parmesan dip is the king of dips, I literally can’t stop eating it.

 When I am hosting parties, I am a huge fan of mingling amongst buffet food.
 It’s the most sociable way to eat, in my opinion and gathered around a huge bowl of warm, creamy dip is a great place to hangout!

 No one likes to be stressed out in the kitchen during a party, faffing over courses of food.
 I feel like I never get to sit down and actually enjoy myself.
 You want easy food, that pleases people, that friends can share and enjoy together.
 It’s also a good idea to have options you can prepare in advance.
 This cheesy mushroom dip with spinach is great for that.

 But hey, don’t feel you need to be throwing a big party in order to make this dip, it tastes just as good on a quiet night, in front of the TV when you want something comforting to eat.

-Spinach Parmesan Dip
+How to Serve Spinach Dip